-‘The Masked Singer UK’ Spoilers: Could Dragon Be Sue Perkins?
+'The Masked Singer UK' Spoilers: Could Dragon Be Sue Perkins?

 The Masked Singer UK is back after a successful first season and continues to have the nation trying their hardest to figure out who is underneath the crazy costumes.
 Host Joel Dommett and panelists Davina McCall, Rita Ora, and Jonathan Ross all returned to the show.
 However, actor Ken Jeong has been replaced by comedian Mo Gilligan.

-The show’s first episode premiered on December 26 and introduced viewers to the six brand new contestants.
-One of which was Dragon, which the panel was confused about.
+The show's first episode premiered on December 26 and introduced viewers to the six brand new contestants.
+One of which was Dragon, who caused confusion amongst the panel.

 For their debut performance, they sang the Toy Story classic "You've Got A Friend In Me."
 Dragon was surrounded by other people dressed up in costumes and had a very colorful and playful set.